Violin Bow Technique+

 Each topic carefully illustrates a particular exercise with a video clip, explanatory text and scores.
 You can follow the order in which the material is presented, beginning with the basics and moving through to the more advanced techniques, or select a topic of interest and navigate from there.
 There are many advantages in using video in this way to assist your violin study or teaching:

 - Being able to repeatedly view an exercise can reveal the simultaneous physical actions involved in violin playing.
 Being able to see the interdependence in these actions can provide new perspectives and insights.

 - Teachers can use a particular video clip of an exercise to illustrate a reference point in a lesson.

-The material here is available by subscription at $6/month, $36/year or $108/lifetime.
-Members are able to view all the content, and you can subscribe from the Registration page.
+The material here is available by subscription ($6/month, $36/year or $108/lifetime) and subscribers are able to view all the content.
+You can subscribe from the registration page.

 – Fintan Murphy, 2022